The magnitude of categories of texts enriched by language models: Obtaining enriched categories from an LM

-We will refer to $\mathsf{L}$ as a poset or as a category interchangeably, since the two notions coincide here.
+We will refer to $\mathsf{L}$ as a poset or as a category interchangeably.
 Either way, it keeps track of which strings are right extensions of other strings in a language.
 To incorporate statistical information, we turn to enriched category theory in the following sections.